ITALY

 Overview

-The public LTC system consists of three main types of provision:
+The public LTC system consists of three main types of care provision:

-1. The most important one is the ‘companion allowance’ (CA / Indennità di accompagnamento), a cash allowance programme for individuals with severe disability.
+- The most important provision type is the ‘companion allowance’ (CA / Indennità di accompagnamento), a cash allowance programme for individuals with a severe disability.
 This is a national programme run by the National Institute of Social Security (INPS) and financed through general taxation.

-2. The second consists of home-based and residential care services, run by two different subnational tiers of government.
+- The second provision type consists of home-based and residential care services, run by two different subnational tiers of government.
 Healthcare-related LTC is a regional government responsibility, while social care-related LTC is a responsibility of local municipalities.
 Residential care is mostly provided through nursing homes even though, in recent years, there has been a broader diffusion of day centres.

-3. The third is the carer’s leave system, which offers a combination of both short-term leave for urgent cases and longer leave provisions.
+- The third provision type is the carer’s leave system, which offers a combination of both short-term leave for urgent cases and longer leave provisions.

 Spending

-The CA absorbed more than half of public resources invested into LTC, around 52% in 2019.
-In this respect, Italy is among the Member States that devote most of their LTC public spending to cash transfers, the EU-27 average being around 26%.
-Italy spent around 13.6 billion on the CA in 2016, covering around 1.83 million beneficiaries.
-Among these, the majority were aged 65 and over: 78.1%.
+The companion allowance (CA) continues to absorb approximately 51.3% of the public resources invested in Long-Term Care (LTC) in Italy, confirming the trend observed in 2019.
+In this regard, Italy remains among the Member States that devote the largest share of their LTC public spending to cash transfers, while the EU-27 average stands at around 26.5%.
+Italy spent approximately 14.2 billion euros on the CA in 2022, covering about 2.2 million beneficiaries.
+Among these, the prevalence of those aged 65 and over has further consolidated, representing the vast majority of recipients.
+[2]

-Limited resources are invested in homecare: 19.5% of the total public expenditure in this field in 2019.
+Limited resources are invested in homecare: 19.5% of the total public expenditure in 2019 in this field.
 The equivalent value in the EU-27 is 25.5%.
+OECD data up to 2025 show that Italy continues to underinvest in home-based services compared to most EU countries, despite policy commitments to strengthen domiciliary care.[3]

 The level of investment in residential care is also limited: only around 28% of total LTC public expenditure goes to this type of provision.
 The equivalent value in the EU-27 is around 48%.